-The interest rate for a Direct Stafford Loan is fixed at 6.8 percent.
+The interest rate for Direct Stafford Loans first disbursed between July

-A 1.0 percent loan fee will be deducted from each loan disbursement.
+A 1.068% loan fee (for loans with a first disbursement on or after October 1, 2015) will be deducted from each loan disbursement.
 This fee helps reduce the government's cost of the loan.

 Loan Limits for an Academic Year

 Loan limits for undergraduate students vary depending on your class level and your dependency status as determined by the information provided on your FAFSA.